KxSystems/embedPy/README.md

 ```
 Note the difference in the two results here:
 -   `.p.eval` will attempt to convert the Python result of the statement to a q result;
 -   `.p.pyeval` will return the result as a Python (`foreign`) object, without any attempt at conversion.
-The result can be stored in a variable for use later, passed back to Python, examined using one of the other `.p` functions, or converted to q data.
+The result can be stored in a variable for use later, passed back to Python, examined using another `.p` function, or converted to q data.

 ### Getting and setting Python variables